Budnarae/obsidian/public/rasterTek directX 11 tutorial 2 - 프레임워크와 윈도우 생성하기.md

 ```

-We have included the headers to the other two classes in the frame work at this point so we can use them in the system class.
+We have included the headers to the other two classes in the framework at this point so we can use them in the system class.

 ```cpp